-The time schedule is a contractual document between the client and the contractor which defines the forecast sequence and progress of the work and the contractual start, finish and milestones dates.
-The time schedule could contain the budget cost of the project which creates the project cash flow and could contain the manpower as well which creates manpower histograms.
+The time schedule is a contractual document between the client and the contractor that defines the forecast sequence and progress of the work and the contractual start, finish, and milestones dates.
+The schedule could contain the budget cost of the project which creates the project cash flow and could have the manpower as well which makes manpower histograms.

-Mainly the Time Schedule Template contains 2 main sections, Bar chart and activity list as per the photo below (Free Work Schedule Template)
+Mainly the Time Schedule Template contains two main sections, a Bar chart and an activity list as per the photo.

-There are few types of time schedule depend on the stage of the project :
+There are a few types of schedules depending on the stage of the project :

 1- Tender schedule: